-Janice C. Worth is President of Anushka, Inc., and has had numerous entrepreneurial endeavors including international retailing and mass marketing on QVC.
+Janice C. Worth is President of Anushka, Inc., and has had numerous entrepreneurial endeavors including international retailing and mass marketing on QVC and Infomercials.
 In 2004, she sold her companies to Advanced Aesthetics Inc. and served as Senior Vice President and Director of Aesthetic Market Expansion.
-Today, her spa business includes a facility in Palm Beach, Fla., and a consulting business, which runs country club spas.
-She is on the board of Generous Giving and the National Christian Foundation New York affiliate, Global Ambassador of the We Want More Ministry, as well as the advisory board of New York City RUF Ministry and Redeemer City to City.
-She has a college-age son.
-And her purpose statement is “expanding territory.”
+Today, her spa business includes a facility in the Palm Beaches, and a consulting business, which runs country club spas.
+She is on the board of Generous Giving and the National Christian Foundation New York affiliate, Global Ambassador of the We Want More Ministry, as well as the advisory board of New York City RUF Ministry and involved with Redeemer City to City.
+She has a a son in college and her purpose statement is “expanding territory.”

 For the past 25 years, Julie has been a visionary strategist and communication specialist.
 After graduating with a degree in journalism from Boston University, she landed the highly competitive job as an NBC Page in New York City, the same year she became a follower of Christ through the ministry of Redeemer Presbyterian Church.
 She spent 13 years as a start-up team builder with Priority Associates, a ministry of CRU, and helped launch Revolve, a national tour and conference for teenage girls, which attracted over 38,000 attendees in its first season.
 In her role as President of Women Doing Well, she gets to engage her passion for women and leadership with her purpose “cultivating change.”
 Julie and her husband, Gary, live in Richmond, Virginia, with their daughter, Ella.